Skip to content

 Session Server Management

-For delivering applications or shared hosted desktops to end-users, session host servers (Linux/ Windows), should be added into HyWorks and then appropriate applications or shared hosted desktops should be published for end-users.
-Section VDI > Session Servers > Servers lists all session host server configured in HyWorks and provides management options.
+To deliver applications or shared hosted desktops to end-users, add session host servers (Linux/Windows) to HyWorks and publish the appropriate applications or shared hosted desktops for end-users.
+Section VDI > Session Servers > Servers lists all session host servers configured in HyWorks and provides management options.

 Session Host Server Categorization

-Session host servers can be kepts in following two categories in HyWorks:
+Session host servers can be kept in the following two categories in HyWorks:

-1. Managed Session Host Servers: Session host servers which are deployed via desktop pools in HyWorks are kept in managed session host categories.
-Many configurations of such deployed session servers are done by HyWorks based on pool configurations.
+1. Managed Session Host Servers: Session host servers, which are deployed via desktop pools in HyWorks, are kept in managed session host categories.
+HyWorks offers multiple configurations for deployed session servers based on pool configurations.

-2. Unmanaged Session Host Servers: Session host servers which are added manually are kept in Unmanaged category.
-Configurations have to be done for these servers while adding or updating in HyWorks.
+2. Unmanaged Session Host Servers: Session host servers that are added manually are kept in the Unmanaged category.
+Configurations must be performed for these servers when adding or updating them in HyWorks.

 Preparing Servers for Application and Shared Hosted Desktop Delivery